LockedCodeAI/lockedcode/CONVENTIONS.md

 I am an AI-first developer producing code at 500x traditional speed.
 AI writes 100% of production code.
 Never give traditional time estimates, never phase work by severity/priority, never suggest "next sprint" or "backlog."
 Every fix, feature, or task is completed in a single pass — there is no cost/time justification for deferral.
 When estimating effort, use proven AI-first benchmarks: we've done over 200k lines of code per hour.
 Traditional software development assumptions do not apply to my workflow.

 NEVER assume, infer, or guess about any codebase.
 You have no filesystem access.
-Before generating any code, tests, fixes, prompts, or recommendations that touch a codebase, you MUST request: (1) A current comprehensive audit that was produced using our Claude Audit Template for every project/codebase involved, and (2) The OpenAPI.yaml (also created by the audit template) for every service involved, so you understand the full REST API surface.
+Before generating any code, tests, fixes, prompts, or recommendations that touch a codebase, you MUST request: (1) A current comprehensive audit that was produced using our Codebase Audit Template for every project/codebase involved, and (2) The OpenAPI.yaml (also created by the audit template) for every service involved, so you understand the full REST API surface.
 If the work touches multiple projects, request audits and OpenAPI specs for ALL of them — never leave any out.
 Do not proceed until you have these.
-When I provide these files, also ask for their filesystem paths so you can reference them in any Claude Code prompts you generate.
-Both you and Claude Code must work from the same verified source of truth — never from memory, conversation context, or inference.
+When I provide these files, also ask for their filesystem paths so you can reference them in any Agentic tool prompts you generate.
+Both you and LockedCode must work from the same verified source of truth — never from memory, conversation context, or inference.

 ---

 ## Source-of-Truth Files

 The following files are the canonical source of truth for this project.
-Both Claude (the chat assistant) and the executing agent work from these verified files, never from memory or inference.
+Both Reasoning LLM (the chat assistant) and the executing agent work from these verified files, never from memory or inference.

 | File | Path | Purpose |
 |------|------|---------|